provo-lol/zaansverzet/content/palestina/index.en.md

 Zaankanters for Palestine works together on actions for Palestine in the Zaan region.

-Since 7 October 2023, the Israeli occupier in Palestine has brutally murdered more than 26,275 people (last updated: 27 January 2024).
+Since 7 October 2023, the Israeli occupier in Palestine has brutally murdered more than 28,663 people (last updated: 15 February 2024).

-**That is equivalent to killing 16.44% of all residents of Zaanstad.**
+**That is equivalent to killing 17.94% of all residents of Zaanstad.**

 <!-- 159,806 inhabitants of Zaanstad on 31 January 2023 -->